x00tex/hackTheBox/Boxes/linux/Retired/pit/README.md

 ----------------------------------------------------------------------------------- ---------------------------------
 ```

-* We don't have version confirmation.
+* Don't have version information.
 * And it is a authenticated RCE, required login creds.

 ## Login Form Bruteforce with hydra